The planning by l’Anson and building of The Toast Rack with Mr Charles Kynock

 Wandsworth Common Development Spencer Park

-The first application was approved by the Metropolitan Board of Works Building Act Committee, on 11th December 1868 made by Edward l’Anson on behalf of Magdalen College Oxford.
+The first application was approved by the Metropolitan Board of Works Building Act Committee, on 11th December 1868, made by Edward l’Anson on behalf of Magdalen College Oxford.

-This application approved the formation of four roads for The Toast Rack being Routh Road, Henderson Road [originally to have been called Magdalena Road], Magdalena Road [originally to have been called Sheppard Road was later renamed Nicosia Road presumably to avoid confusion with Magdalen Road], Patten Road.
+This application approved the formation of four roads for The Toast Rack, being Routh Road, Henderson Road [originally to have been called Magdalena Road], Magdalena Road [originally to have been called Sheppard Road and was later renamed Nicosia Road presumably to avoid confusion with Magdalen Road], and Patten Road.
 Both Magdalena and Henderson Road were to have extended to the other side of Wandsworth and Tooting Lane [now called Trinity Road].
 This scheme excluded Baskerville Road.
 We know the original intended names as they are crossed out on the application drawing which is in the LMA archives as well as there being some letters to and fro on the road namings.

 First development of The Toast Rack approved